 - The charges depend on the kind of entity and the service package.

 An enterpriser willing to broaden his firm or rearrange it might require the registration of a business (firm) in Liberia, which includes different commercial forms and licenses.
 Remote applicants may make use of the services provided by some service providers who have set up tools to register a company in Liberia online.
-The latter facilitates the process through the submission of digital documents and the support of an agent.
+The latter facilitates the proceeding through the submission of digital documents and the support of an agent.

 Summary